shinsj4653/shinsj4653/README.md

 ```
 Hi everyone!
 I'm a college student at the Department of Computer Engineering.
-I develop websites using mainly React, SpringBoot and have interest in Database & AWS.
+I develop websites using mainly SpringBoot, React and have interest in Data Engineering.
-I'm a thoughtful and caring person.
-I like watching movies and playing sports.
-My dream is to make people dive into my website and have a life-time experience.
+My dream is to make people dive into my service and have a life-time experience.
 ```

 ## 💻 Tech Stacks 💻